Sohbis/FullStackEngineerChallenge/README.md

 Technology Stack that I am using: Frontend-Angular, Backend- Node js and Database- MS Sql Server.

+For running Angular- 1)npm install, 2)ng s

+For running Node- 1)npm install, 2)npm run serve 3)Change connection string inside NOdeApi folder in Sqlconnect.js with restpect to your SQL server.

 # Full Stack Developer Challenge
 This is an interview challengs.
 Please feel free to fork.
 Pull Requests will be ignored.